Totopara – The Idyllic World of Toto Tribes

 By Road: There are well-networked roads that connect the region with Siliguri, Darjeeling and, other provinces of North Bengal.
 You can get North Bengal State Transport Corporation Buses, Bhutan Govt.

 Mini Buses and Private Buses from Siliguri to Alipurduar via Madarihat.
 Travel time from Siliguri to Totopara is about 4 hours.
-Totopara is well connected to Madarihat (Jaldapara National Park area), which is about 22 km away.
+Totopara has a well-established connection to Madarihat (Jaldapara National Park area), which is about 22 km away.

 Trains are available from NJP and Siliguri Junction to Madarihat.